spacetelescope/bsync/README.md

 ## Features

 - Preserves directory structure when uploading
-- Define which files to sync base on glob expressions
 - Can handle large files with chunked upload support
   - Large files are uploaded with a progress bar indicator
+- Only uploads existing files if they have changed on disk
+- Define which files to sync base on glob expressions
 - Reports what's been uploaded in a CSV artifact

 ## Install